Eden Brent

 Key tracks

-Mississippi Number One — This confident, self-penned track from her award-winning album serves as a bold declaration of her musical roots and identity.
+Mississippi Number One — The title track from her breakthrough album is a rollicking, autobiographical anthem that perfectly encapsulates her Southern roots and piano-driven sound.